cindyellow/JSC370-FinalProject/README.md

-## Restaurants Performance During COVID-19: A Yelp Analysis
+# Restaurants Performance During COVID-19: A Yelp Analysis

 ## About the Project

-This was completed as a final project for the course JSC370: Data Science II at the University of Toronto.
+This was completed as a final project for the course "JSC370: Data Science II" at the University of Toronto.

 ## Project Motivation & Description